 Interface for the dataSourceToIndex member of IndexJob, for indexing non-file data sources such as databases.

-A data source is an object that implements the methods in the DataSource or DataSource2 interfaces (DataSource2 provides some extended capabilities).
+A data source is an object that implements the methods in the DataSource, DataSource2, or DataSource3 interfaces.

 By default, field names are searchable along with field text.
 For example, if DocFields contains SampleField<TAB>Some Text, then you can find the document in a search either for "SampleField contains Text" or just "SampleField".
 To prevent a field name from being searchable, add * (asterisk) in front, like this: